FetchLayer fetchlayer.dev Sign in

 The Problem with PRAW for JS Developers

-PRAW is good at what it does: it wraps Reddit’s OAuth API, handles token refresh, and provides a Pythonic interface.
-But:
+PRAW is good at wrapping Reddit’s OAuth API, handling token refresh, and providing a Pythonic interface.
+But the library cannot bypass Reddit’s approval process:

 • Python-only — no npm package, no Node.js support